chiakov/isitclickbait/index.md

 - Logistic Regression (LR)
 - Linear SVM (SVM)

 The train/test data ratio was 80/20% in all cases.
 The hyperparameters were tuned using 10-fold cross validation.
-The 10-fold cross validation and test accuracies for all methods are shown bellow:
+The 10-fold cross validation and test accuracies for all methods are shown bellow (ZR = ZeroR):

 ![](http://i.imgur.com/fS7LM8m.png)